realgolf/realgolf/docs/src/data/get-started/about-accounts.md

 2. You will need to verify your entered Password, the first and second Password have to be exactly identical
 3. The minimum Password length is 8 symbols
    - You can enter what ever you want

+## Login

+After you have create Account be **Registration** you can login using your Email Address and Password you have entered previously

+**Please note that when you forget your Password you won't be able to Login again**